 Congratulations!
 You’ve just added a new user persona: Developer.
 And this persona is radically different from your core product’s business users.
-Even if their domain knowledge is similar (i.e. both work in CRM or consumer electronics companies), their tools, objectives, and views of the world are very different from each other.
+Even if their domain knowledge is similar (i.e., both work in CRM or consumer electronics companies), their tools, objectives, and views of the world are very different from each other.

 #2 How will you increase your product’s revenue by building an API?

-Opening an API can be a big investment.
+Opening an API can be a significant investment.
 So how will you make money out of it?
 How will your product and company be better off after this investment?
 There are many ways to approach this, but here are a few possible paths to capitalizing on your API.

 - Charge for access.
 Monetize the API itself by charging for API usage.
-This approach has worked great for companies like DropBox, but keep in mind that in order to do this, you’ll need to build all the tracking mechanisms as well.
+This approach has worked great for companies like DropBox, but keep in mind that to do this, you’ll need to build all the tracking mechanisms as well.

 - Improve sales conversion.
-Increase revenue of your core product because the API makes it more attractive and easy to sell.
+Increase the revenue of your core product because the API makes it more attractive and easy to sell.

 - Sell applications.
-Use the API as a platform to build new components which you can sell for additional revenue through an app marketplace.
+Use the API as a platform to build new components that you can sell for additional revenue through an app marketplace.
 Or charge a markup on apps built by others and sold in your marketplace.
 Or both!

 #3 Be ready for a significant increase in operating expenses.

-According to Dr. Rob Adams in his book If You Build It, Will They Come?, companies need to allocate roughly the same amount of budget for Sales and Marketing as they do for Engineering.
+According to Dr. Rob Adams in his book If You Build It, Will They Come?, companies need to allocate roughly the same budget for Sales and Marketing as they do for Engineering.
 I think that’s a big lesson.
 Otherwise, you will likely end up with a great product that will ultimately fail because your company wasn’t willing to invest equally in other critical areas.

 Here are some non-engineering areas you’ll need to invest in to support your API: